-(2) Sulfur dioxide is a precursor to $PM{2.5}$ in all attainment and unclassifiable areas.

-(3) Nitrogen oxides are presumed to be precursors to $PM{2.5}$ in all attainment and unclassifiable areas, unless the State demonstrates to the Administrator's satisfaction or EPA demonstrates that emissions of nitrogen oxides from sources in a specific area are not a significant contributor to that area's ambient $PM{2.5}$ concentrations.

-(4) Volatile organic compounds are presumed not to be precursors to $PM{2.5}$ in any attainment or unclassifiable area, unless the State demonstrates to the Administrator's satisfaction or EPA demonstrates that emissions of volatile organic compounds from sources in a specific area are a significant contributor to that area's ambient PM{2.5} concentrations.

-(ii) Any pollutant that is subject to any standard promulgated under section 111 of the Act;

-(iii) Any Class I or II substance subject to a standard promulgated under or established by title VI of the Act;

-(iv) Any pollutant that otherwise is subject to regulation under the Act as defined in paragraph (b)(49) of this section.

-(v) Notwithstanding paragraphs (b)(50)(i) through (iv) of this section, the term regulated NSR pollutant shall not include any or all hazardous air pollutants either listed in section 112 of the Act, or added to the list pursuant to section 112(b)(2) of the Act, and which have not been delisted pursuant to section 112(b)(3) of the Act, unless the listed hazardous air pollutant is also regulated as a constituent or precursor of a general pollutant listed under section 108 of the Act.

-(51) Reviewing authority means the State air pollution control agency, local agency, other State agency, Indian tribe, or other agency authorized by the Administrator to carry out a permit program under §51.165 or §51.166 40 CFR Ch.
-I (7-1-23 Edition)

-of this chapter, or the Administrator in the case of EPA-implemented permit programs under this section.

-(52) Project means a physical change in, or change in the method of operation of, an existing major stationary source.
+- (2) Sulfur dioxide is a precursor to $PM{2.5}$ in all attainment and unclassifiable areas. - (3) Nitrogen oxides are presumed to be precursors to $PM{2.5}$ in all attainment and unclassifiable areas, unless the State demonstrates to the Administrator's satisfaction or EPA demonstrates that emissions of nitrogen oxides from sources in a specific area are not a significant contributor to that area's ambient $PM{2.5}$ concentrations - (4) Volatile organic compounds are presumed not to be precursors to $PM{2.5}$ in any attainment or unclassifiable area, unless the State demonstrates to the Administrator's satisfaction or EPA demonstrates that emissions of volatile organic compounds from sources in a specific area are a significant contributor to that area's ambient $PM{2.5}$ concentrations. - (ii) Any pollutant that is subject to any standard promulgated under section 111 of the Act; - (iii) Any Class I or II substance subject to a standard promulgated under or established by title VI of the Act; - (iv) Any pollutant that otherwise is subject to regulation under the Act as defined in paragraph (b)(48) of this section. - (v) Notwithstanding paragraphs (b)(49)(i) through (iv) of this section, the term regulated NSR pollutant shall not include any or all hazardous air pollutants either listed in section 112 of the Act, or added to the list pursuant to section 112(b)(2) of the Act, and which have not been delisted pursuant to section 112(b)(3) of the Act, unless the listed hazardous air pollutant is also regulated as a constituent or precursor of a general pollutant listed under section 108 of the Act. - (50) Reviewing authority means the State air pollution control agency, local agency, other State agency, Indian tribe, or other agency authorized by the Administrator to carry out a permit program under §51.165 and this section, or the Administrator in the case of EPA-implemented permit programs under §52.21 of this chapter. - (51) Project means a physical change in, or change in method of operation of, an existing major stationary source.

-(53) Lowest achievable emission rate (LAER) is as defined in §51.165(a)(1)(xiii) of this chapter.
+(52) Lowest achievable emission rate (LAER) is as defined in §51.165(a)(1)(xiii).